-Firstly, What is a Trust?
+What is a Trust?

 How Long Does a Trust Last?

-The trustee has the discretion from year to year to determine which beneficiaries receive distributions and to what extent.
-Discretionary trusts are flexible in that the trustee can canvass the tax attributes of the various beneficiaries from year to year and determine where to distribute the trust income in the most tax effective manner.
+A discretionary trust is a trust where the trustee has discretion to which beneficiaries (if any) will benefit from the trust’s income or capital from year to year.
+The trustee has the discretion to determine which beneficiaries receive distributions and to what extent.
+Discretionary trusts are flexible in that the trustee can canvass the tax attributes of the various beneficiaries from year to year.
+Therefore, they can then determine where to distribute the trust income in the most tax effective manner.

 Family trusts are usually discretionary trusts with a broad range of potential beneficiaries.
 A discretionary trust can help protect family assets and enable income and capital to be spread among family members.

-Further, unit trusts facilitate the entry and exit of investors without having to sell off fractions of the underlying asset(s).
+Further, unit trusts facilitate the entry and exit of investors without having to sell off fractions of the underlying assets.

 Was this article helpful?